caguirre1378/Data-Analyst-Portfolio/README.md

 Customer Satisfaction Tracking: Analyzed customer feedback and complaint resolution data, uncovering key service improvements that led to a 20% rise in satisfaction ratings.

 ## Projects
-### Project 1: Optimizing Operational Performance in Lawn Equipment Manufacturing: A Business Analytics Case Study (Fall 2021)
+### Project 1: Optimizing Operational Performance in Lawn Equipment Manufacturing

+### A Business Analytics Case Study (Fall 2021)

 **Project Overview:**
 This senior project in Business Analytics II focused on identifying and addressing core operational challenges within a hypothetical lawn equipment manufacturing company.

+Key objectives included:
+- Improving on-time delivery rates
+- Optimizing transmission costs
-Key objectives included improving on-time delivery rates, optimizing transmission costs, and enhancing employee retention—critical areas for supporting operational efficiency and overall company performance.
+- Enhancing employee retention—critical areas for supporting operational efficiency and overall company performance.

 The project aimed to provide actionable insights for operations managers and decision-makers through data analysis and visualization.

 **Technical Specifications:**
-The project was completed using Microsoft Excel and Microsoft Word to analyze data, generate visualizations, and compile a final report.
-Excel was used extensively for data manipulation and KPI tracking, while Word facilitated structured reporting.
-System requirements included Microsoft Office Suite 2016 or later.
+- The project was completed using Microsoft Excel and Microsoft Word to analyze data, generate visualizations, and compile a final report.
+- Excel was used extensively for data manipulation and KPI tracking, while Word facilitated structured reporting.
+- System requirements included Microsoft Office Suite 2016 or later.

 **Project Structure:**

-**Data Analysis Worksheets:**
+- Data Analysis Worksheets:
+  Organized in an Excel file, the worksheets contain:
+  - Raw data,
+  - Calculations,
+  - Graphs

-Organized in an Excel file, the worksheets contain raw data, calculations, and graphs, each arranged in labeled tabs for clear navigation.
-This structure enabled analysis of performance metrics such as on-time delivery, cost-efficiency, and employee retention factors.
+Arranged in labeled tabs for clear navigation.This structure enabled analysis of performance metrics such as on-time delivery, cost-efficiency, and employee retention factors.

-**Comprehensive Report:**
+- Comprehensive Report:
-An 8-page report was created in Microsoft Word to present findings and recommendations in a structured format, including an executive summary, in-depth analysis sections, and visual summaries of the data insights.
+An 8-page report was created in Microsoft Word to present findings and recommendations in a structured format, including:
+  - Executive summary
+  - In-depth analysis sections
+  - Visual summaries of the data insights.

-Configuration: The Excel workbook is set up with formatted cells, data filters, and conditional formatting to allow for easy data exploration and real-time updates to visualizations as data changes.
+- Configuration: The Excel workbook is set up with formatted cells, data filters, and conditional formatting to allow for easy data exploration and real-time updates to visualizations as data changes.

 **Usage Instructions:**

-Setup: Ensure access to Microsoft Excel and Word (version 2016 or later).
+- Setup: Ensure access to Microsoft Excel and Word (version 2016 or later).
-Exploring the Analysis: Open the Excel workbook to review and interact with data visualizations and metrics.
+- Exploring the Analysis: Open the Excel workbook to review and interact with data visualizations and metrics.
 Each worksheet tab corresponds to specific KPIs, allowing stakeholders to focus on areas of interest.

-**Testing and Debugging:**
-Filters within Excel were tested for data consistency.
+- Testing and Debugging: Filters within Excel were tested for data consistency.
 All calculations are designed to dynamically update based on input adjustments.

 **Project Impact and Deliverables:**
-Improved On-Time Delivery: Analysis showed a notable improvement in delivery rates from 2014 to 2018, indicating gains in production efficiency.
+- Improved On-Time Delivery: Analysis showed a notable improvement in delivery rates from 2014 to 2018, indicating gains in production efficiency.
-Optimized Transmission Processes: The study evaluated cost-effective methods for transmission processes, contributing to potential cost savings in production.
+- Optimized Transmission Processes: The study evaluated cost-effective methods for transmission processes, contributing to potential cost savings in production.
-Enhanced Employee Retention: Analyzed factors affecting employee retention, such as gender and locality, to suggest measures for improved satisfaction and retention rates.
+- Enhanced Employee Retention: Analyzed factors affecting employee retention, such as gender and locality, to suggest measures for improved satisfaction and retention rates.
-Comprehensive Report: An 8-page report provided a summary of findings, insights, and recommendations, serving as a valuable reference for decision-makers.
+- Comprehensive Report: An 8-page report provided a summary of findings, insights, and recommendations, serving as a valuable reference for decision-makers.
-Data Analysis Worksheets: Excel sheets with data, calculations, and visualizations offer stakeholders the ability to explore findings independently.
+- Data Analysis Worksheets: Excel sheets with data, calculations, and visualizations offer stakeholders the ability to explore findings independently.

 **Conclusion:**
 This project demonstrates the value of data analytics in supporting data-driven decision-making.
 The insights provided serve as a foundation for improved operational efficiency and employee retention strategies, giving the company practical guidance for sustained performance optimization.
 The final report and Excel worksheets are designed to be user-friendly resources, offering clear directions for applying the findings and monitoring progress.